 Useful information for PCN (Poison Centre Notification) submission

-As defined in Commission (EU) Regulation 2017/542 the unified, harmonised notification (PCN notification) made with the mixture’s unique formula identifier provides the possibility in all EEA (European Economic Area) member countries to quickly supply information about the mixture during emergency situations.
-This system is not only about regulatory compliance, but also saves lives when it is needed most.
+As defined in Commission Regulation (EU) 2017/542, the unified, harmonised notification (Poison Centre Notification, PCN) submitted with the mixture’s Unique Formula Identifier (UFI) enables all EEA (European Economic Area) countries to quickly access information about the mixture in emergency situations.
+This system is not only about regulatory compliance: it can save lives when it matters most.

-The aim of our article is to present the most important facts about PCN notification in a comprehensive yet clear manner: who is affected, what data must be provided, how the notification process takes place, and what actions follow afterward.
+The aim of this article is to present the most important facts about PCN notification in a comprehensive yet clear manner: who is affected, what data must be provided, how the notification process works, and what actions follow afterwards.

 Latest news